MicrosoftDocs/cpp-docs/docs/cpp/program-and-linkage-cpp.md

 A *free function* is a function that is defined at global or namespace scope.
 Non-const global variables and free functions by default have *external linkage*; they are visible from any translation unit in the program.
 Therefore, no other global object (variable, class definition, etc.) can have that name.
 A symbol with *internal linkage* or *no linkage* is visible only within the translation unit in which it is declared.
 When a name has internal linkage, the same name may exist in another translation unit.
 Variables declared with class definitions or function bodies have no linkage.

 You can force a global name to have internal linkage by explicitly declaring it as **static**.
-This limits its visiblity to the same translation unit in which it is declared.
-Note that in this context, **static** means something different than when applied to local variables.
+This limits its visibility to the same translation unit in which it is declared.
+In this context, **static** means something different than when applied to local variables.

 The following objects have internal linkage by default:
 - const objects